ysmood/yaku/readme.md

     Catch all possibly unhandled rejections.
 If you want to use specific format to display the error stack, overwrite it.
-    If it is set, auto `console.error` unhandled rejection will be disabed.
+    If it is set, auto `console.error` unhandled rejection will be disabled.

     - **<u>param</u>**: `reason` { _Any_ }